John Deere ISG Case Study: Reaching the Tipping Point

 - Will software capitalization change, and if so, how?

-- Will this even work with our Enterprise Product Delivery Process (stage-gated governance model)?
+- Will this even work with our Enterprise Product Delivery Process (phase-gated governance model)?

 - What is all this write-the-test-first stuff anyway?
 That seems kinda stupid.
 And, are we going to have to do pair programming?
 What if we don’t want to?